schaumb/access_private/README.md

 # Introduction

-This library is a collection of macros with which we can access private members.
+This library is a collection of template hacks with which we can access private members.
 Why would you need this?
 Testing.
 There are some cases when we want to test a class, but we can't or don't want to modify it.